 I recommend that you play off a solid 15 handicap or less to benefit from using the balls on this list.
 Check out this list to find some more budget friendly, yet acceptable balls to try first.

-Of course, everyone touts the Titleist Pro V1 and Pro V1x as the greatest golf balls ever made.
-While they are the number 1 ball on Tour, supplying that many balls to that many pros pushes the costs onto you the consumer.
-Below are our best alternatives to the expensive Pro V1 golf balls.
+Of course, the Titleist Pro V1 and Pro V1x are the most famous and probably the trend-setters in professional level golf balls.
+While they are the number 1 ball on Tour, supplying that many balls, to that many pros, pushes the costs onto you the consumer.
+Below are my best alternatives to the Pro V1 golf balls.

 The Callaway Chrome Soft is the most popular ball at golf shops but you know, there's something additional they want to give us high speed swingers.
 So Callaway produce the Chrome Soft X.